bioidiap/bob.extension/doc/advanced_topics.rst

 To ease up your life, we also provide a script to run all steps to publish your package.
 Please read the following paragraphs to understand the steps in the ``./bin/bob_new_version.py`` script that will be explained at the end of this section.

+Add package to the list in the wiki

 Version Numbering Scheme
 ------------------------